eitssg/sck-core-cli/installer/README.md

 It will call pyinstaller to generate a windows exeutable called core.exe which will be in the dist\core folder inside the project folder.

-The python project is a peotry project using poetry-dynamic-versioning.
+The python project is a uv project using uv version.
 As such a version number is automatically derrived from the git repository TAGS.
 The tag must begin with a 'v'.
 Example v1.0.4, v1.2.3.

 The version number must comply with PEP 440 style guide.